 |Better suited for making FECO||Produces less desirable tasting edibles|

-Before lab testing, we knew that the Golden Dragon tincture was preferred over the Green Dragon tincture due to the better taste.
+Before lab testing, we knew that the Golden Dragon tincture was preferred over the Green Dragon tincture for its better taste.

-So I conducted a series of tests by preparing the tinctures according to the directions available here on the blog and sent the samples in for lab testing.
+So I conducted a series of tests by preparing the tinctures according to the directions on the blog and sent the samples in for lab testing.

-The results show that the Green Dragon tincture was indeed more potent than the Golden Dragon and that the potency does increase slightly with longer soak times.
+The results show that overall the Green Dragon tincture was slightly more potent than the Golden Dragon tincture.

 Results Per Dropper

-When looking at the lab test results, I found it to be easier to visualize the information based on measured dropperfuls.
+When looking at the lab test results, I found it easier to visualize the information based on measured dropperfuls.